jeremy-w/ayadn/README.md

 You have to authorize AyaDN to use your App.net credentials.

 **Just run AyaDN to start the process!**

-If you already used AyaDN before with a token generated from your App.net account, connect to your app.net page, go to `settings`, go to `Manage apps` and in `Your app` erase the settings for the old versions of AyaDN.
-This is optional but recommended.

-In case of errors when running multiple accounts, you can force a new authorization process with: `ayadn.rb authorize`.

 ## How to use

-**You type the name of the app + the action you want to do + the target of this action.**
+**You type `ayadn` + the optional action you want to do + the optional target of this action.**

-If you don't provide any option to ayadn.rb, your personnalized stream is displayed.
+If you don't provide any option to AyaDN, your personnalized stream is displayed.

 If you provide the `write` command without text, you will enter the compose message feature. *(recommended)*